gvwilson/fiction/iffy/index.md

 "The machines?"
 Wales shrugged.
 "Maybe.
-Maybe they're thinking twenty moves ahead and this is part of some strategy we can't even start to understand.
+They're normally a lot tidier than this, but this could be part of some strategy we couldn't even begin to understand.
-Or maybe there was a glitch and this is just collateral damage."

-"Or maybe it's nothing to do with the machines, or at least nothing they care about.
-Maybe it's someone back in Hobart trying to distract attention from something else.
+Or maybe politics back in Hobart is getting hot again.
-Hell, maybe it *is* the Zillions.
+Hell, maybe it *is* the Brazilians."
-We might never know."
 He sighed and rubbed his eyes.

 The bus picked its way through the rubble